I feel like that is the question as a diabetic. You can eat carbohydrates, and you have insulin which enables you to eat them, so why shouldn’t you?!

 3. YOUR BODY IS An incredible HYBRID MACHINE THAT CAN BE ADAPTED TO USE FAT FOR FUEL INSTEAD OF CARBOHYDRATES

-Being told your body needs carbohydrates to survive is a downright lie.
-If you reduce your carbohydrate intake enough, your body will become ‘fat adapted’ – or enter ‘ketosis’ whereby it will burn fat for fuel instead of carbohydrates.
+Being told your body needs a substantial amount of carbohydrates to survive is a downright lie.
+If you reduce your carbohydrate intake enough, your body will become ‘fat adapted’ – otherwise known as entering ‘ketosis‘ whereby it will burn fat for fuel instead of carbohydrates.

 When I was diagnosed with diabetes, my HbA1c result was 12.5%, and I was already showing signs of nerve damage.
 Several months down the line and well into a low carbohydrate high fat diet, and my HbA1c result was 5.4% – matching that of a non-diabetic.